 TGax Editor: Change the paragraph below of this subclause as follows (#CID 21522, 20072):

-An AP operating in the 6 GHz band shall schedule for transmission FILS Discovery frames as described in 11.46.2.1 (FILS Discovery frame transmission), except that the following apply:
+A 6 GHz only AP shall schedule for transmission FILS Discovery frames as described in 11.46.2.1 (FILS Discovery frame transmission), except that the following apply:

-The FILS Discovery frames may be included in the broadcast RU of a DL HE MU PPDU provided that the broadcast RU size does not exceed 106 subcarriers, is located within the primary 20 MHz channel and complies with the rules in 26.5.1.3 (RU allocation in an HE MU PPDU) and 27.3.2.8 (RU restrictions for 20 MHz operation).
+If the FILS Discovery frame is contained in a DL HE MU PPDU then itshall be included in the broadcast RU of the DL HE MU PPDU as defined in 26.15.a..

-The transmission of FILS Discovery frames may be omitted if a BSSID, and SSID (or short SSID) indication of the AP is advertised in a Reduced Neighbor Report element in Beacon and Probe Response frames transmitted on a 2.4 GHz or 5 GHz channel by a co-located AP, or if a broadcast Probe Response frame or a Beacon frame is scheduled for transmission at that target transmit time instead of the FILS Discovery frame, or if the AP is a 6 GHz-only AP that does not intend to be discovered by STAs.
+The transmission of FILS Discovery frames may be omitted if a broadcast Probe Response frame or a Beacon frame is scheduled for transmission at that target transmit time instead of the FILS Discovery frame, or if the AP does not intend to be discovered by STAs.

 The AP shall set dot11FILSFDFrameBeaconMaximumInterval to a nonzero value that is less than or equal to 20 TUs, and shall follow the rules in 11.1.3.8 (Multiple BSSID procedure) if dot11MultiBSSIDImplemented is true.

+An AP operating in the 6 GHz band that is co-located with an AP that transmits a Reduced Neighbor Report and/or a Neighbor Report element reporting that 6 GHz AP may schedule for transmission a FILS Discovery frame every dot11FILSFDFrameBeaconMaximumInterval.

+An AP operating in the 6 GHz band that is co-located with an AP that transmits a Reduced Neighbor Report and/or a Neighbor Report element with the 20 TU Probe Responses Active subfield reporting that 6 GHz AP shall schedule for transmission an unsolicited broadcast Probe Response frame every dot11FILSFDFrameBeaconMaximumInterval.

-An AP operating in the 6 GHz band may send an unsolicited Probe Response frame using the broadcast address, and shall follow the rules in 11.1.3.8 (Multiple BSSID procedure) if dot11MultiBSSIDImplemented is true.
-The Probe Response frame shall be transmitted at a mandatory PHY rate and may be included in the broadcast RU of a DL HE MU PPDU provided the broadcast RU size does not exceed 106 subcarriers, is located within the primary 20 MHz channel and complies with the rules in 26.5.1.3 (RU allocation in an HE MU PPDU) and 27.3.2.8 (RU restrictions for 20 MHz operation).
+An AP operating in the 6 GHz band may send an unsolicited broadcast Probe Response frame, and shall follow the rules in 11.1.3.8 (Multiple BSSID procedure) if dot11MultiBSSIDImplemented is true.
+The Probe Response frame may be included in the broadcast RU of a DL HE MU PPDU as defined in 26.15.6a.

-An AP operating in the 6 GHz band that transmits a FILS Discovery frame or broadcast Probe Response frame in an HE SU PPDU, shall set the TXVECTOR parameter CH_BANDWIDTH to CBW20.
-An HE AP operating in the 6 GHz band that transmits a FILS Discovery frame carrying an FD Capability field shall set the PHY Index subfield to 4.
+An HE AP operating in the 6 GHz band that transmits a FILS Discovery frame carrying an FD Capability field shall set the PHY Index subfield to 4.(#21522, 20072)

 26.11.4 BSS_COLOR